 (6) To fund judgments for specified sums of money entered against the unit by a court of competent jurisdiction.

 (7) To fund valid, existing obligations of the unit not incurred by the borrowing of money.

-(b) Each county and city is authorized to borrow money and issue its bonds under this Article in evidence thereof for the purpose of paying any capital costs of any one or more of the following:
+(b) Each county and city may borrow money and issue its bonds under this Article in evidence thereof for the purpose of paying any capital costs of any one or more of the following: